aws/aws-ofi-nccl/CONTRIBUTING.md

 When filing an issue, please check [existing open](https://github.com/aws/aws-ofi-nccl/issues), or [recently closed](https://github.com/aws/aws-ofi-nccl/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20), issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

-* A reproducible test case or series of steps
+- A reproducible test case or series of steps
-* The version of our code being used
+- The version of our code being used
-* Any modifications you've made relevant to the bug
+- Any modifications you've made relevant to the bug
-* Anything unusual about your environment or deployment
+- Anything unusual about your environment or deployment

 ## Contributing via Pull Requests

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

 1. You are working against the latest source on the *master* branch.
-2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
+1. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
-3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
+1. You open an issue to discuss any significant work - we would hate for your time to be wasted.

 To send us a pull request, please:

 1. Fork the repository.
-2. Install [pre-commit](https://pre-commit.com/) through your preferred mechanism (eg: `pip install`), then run `pre-commit install` **inside this repo**.
+1. Install [pre-commit](https://pre-commit.com/) through your preferred mechanism (eg: `pip install`), then run `pre-commit install` **inside this repo**.
 This will ensure that a collection of [git hooks](./.pre-commit-config.yaml) run on each of your commits, which help minimize your diffs, catch errors automatically, and avoid nitpicking.
-3. Modify the source; please focus on the specific change you are contributing.
+1. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
-4. Ensure local tests pass.
+1. Ensure local tests pass.
-5. Commit to your fork using a [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/).
+1. Commit to your fork using a [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/).
-   This repository encourages the following conventional commit message tags:\
+   This repository uses the following conventional commit message tags:\
-   `misc, build, ci, docs, feat, fix, perf, refactor, style, test, nit`\
+   `misc, build, ci, docs, feat, fix, perf, refactor, style, test`\
+   and our pre-commit checks enforce that a scope must be provided.
+For example:\
+   `tag(scope): short change description`\
-   However, there are no constraints on acceptable scopes or tags.
+   There are no constraints on acceptable scopes.
 See `git log` for real world examples.
-6. Send us a pull request, answering any default questions in the pull request interface.
+1. Send us a pull request, answering any default questions in the pull request interface.
-7. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+1. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ## Finding contributions to work on

 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/aws/aws-ofi-nccl/labels/help%20wanted) issues is a great place to start.

 ## Code of Conduct

 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
 For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

 ## Security issue notifications

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public github issue.

 We run [CodeChecker](https://codechecker.readthedocs.io/en/latest/) (LLVM/Clang Static Analysis) on every pull request.